bodiem13/bodiem13/README.md

 ### Hi there 👋

+I am a full stack software engineer.
+I enjoy all things tech.
+I am focused on building software to make work easier and faster.

 <!--
 **bodiem13/bodiem13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.